-This site is part of the La Reunion National Park, which measures at about 100,000 hectares in land area.
+This site is part of the La Reunion National Park, which measures about 100,000 hectares in land area.
 This particular site covers about 40% of the park wherein there are two towering volcanic peaks, cliff-rimmed cirques, and massive walls, along with a rugged terrain.
 This serves as a natural habitat for a wide range of living things, particular endemic plant species.

 Pyrenees – Mont Perdu (1997)

-This mountain was included into the list of UNESCO World Heritage Sites in France for its exceptional mountainous landscape.
+This mountain was included in the list of UNESCO World Heritage Sites in France for its exceptional mountainous landscape.
 The mountain and its surrounding park are located along the borders of France and Spain.
 The French side of the mountain features abrupt northern slopes, which is a classic example of geological landforms.
 It is also a pastoral landscape that reflects the way of life and tradition within the region.